 Meatloaf is a time-honored favorite for family dinners and you can freeze meatloaf so it's ready to go on a busy weeknight.
 It's the perfect make-ahead dish or you can double the recipe the next time you make meatloaf and save the extra loaf to eat later.
 The ground beef mixture can be combined, formed into a loaf, and frozen either before or after cooking.

 Although a somewhat humble dish, meatloaf can take some time to prepare.
-If you have time today to cook but don't plan on eating the meatloaf until tomorrow, you can place the uncooked meatloaf in the refrigerator overnight.
+If you have time today to prepare it but don't plan on eating the meatloaf until tomorrow, you can place the uncooked meatloaf in the refrigerator overnight.
 In fact, some cooks believe this improves the flavor of the finished dish.
-Just be sure to wrap or cover tightly before refrigerating.
+Just be sure to wrap or cover the loaf tightly before refrigerating.

 Baking Frozen Meatloaf

-Using Meatloaf Leftovers
+Using Leftover Meatloaf

 There's no need to worry if you find yourself with too much leftover meatloaf because you'll find plenty of interesting ways to serve this dish.
 Sandwiches are a perfect use for leftover meatloaf.
 Sliced meatloaf can be warmed in a skillet or the microwave then used as sandwich meat; it's fantastic when made into a patty melt.

 Another option is to crumble pieces of cooked meatloaf for use in ground beef dishes.
 Add it to chili or a casserole or mix it into a sauce served over pasta or rice.

 Small squares of meatloaf make a great cold appetizer—place on mustard-topped cocktail bread and garnish with sliced olives or your choice of condiments.
 For a warm appetizer, toast cocktail bread and top with horseradish sauce, meatloaf, and grated cheese.
 Then heat quickly in a hot oven.